ordina-jworks/ordina-jworks.github.io/_posts/2018-05-11-lagom-1-4-and-kubernetes-orchestration.md

 reactive-sandbox         1         1         1            1           6d
 ```

-This concludes the development workflow.
+There is currently no equivalent for Maven to deploy everything to Minikube in one simple command.
+In the next section however, we will look at how we can utilise the reactive-cli tool for generating resource and configuration files, and deploying everything to Kubernetes which is also the way to go for development in this case.

 ## Generating Kubernetes resources for production
-The following workflow could also be used for development but it is more suited for deploying to your production environment as the development workflow in the previous section simplifies a lot of things for you.
+The following workflow could also be used for development but it is more suited for deploying to your production environment as the `deploy minikube` workflow in the previous section simplifies a lot of things for you.

 We will make use of the [reactive-cli](https://github.com/lightbend/reactive-cli){:target="_blank" rel="noopener noreferrer"} command-line tool to have it generate the Kubernetes resource and configuration files.
 Installing is easy, as described in the [documentation](https://developer.lightbend.com/docs/lightbend-orchestration-kubernetes/latest/cli-installation.html){:target="_blank" rel="noopener noreferrer"}.